tomaspcosta/temperature-currency-converter/README.md

 # Temperature and Currency Conversion Application

 ## **Overview**
 This is a Python-based application that provides temperature and currency conversion functionalities via a user-friendly console menu.
-It incorporates **input validation** to meet **OWASP ASVS Requirement 5.1.1**, ensuring the application adheres to secure coding practices.

 ---